nhford/winspool-client/README.md

 Jupyter notebooks that scrape the necessary data (team standings, statistics, etc.) from Basketball Reference and Pro Football Reference.
 SQL queries are used to insert, update, and manage the data in the Supabase.
-Cron tasks are scheduled to run daily, ensuring the data is pulled and updated automatically.
+Github actions workflows are scheduled to in the evening, ensuring the data is pulled and updated automatically.

 ### Frontend: